The Graveyard Book: Publication history

 The fourth chapter, "The Witch's Headstone", was published as a short story in the Gaiman anthology M Is for Magic and in Wizards: Magical Tales from the Masters of Modern Fantasy and won the 2008 Locus Award for Best Novelette.
 The book was released on 30 September 2008 in the United States by HarperCollins and on 31 October in the United Kingdom by Bloomsbury Publishing.
 The cover and interior illustrations of the US edition were created by longtime Gaiman collaborator Dave McKean; he illustrated the UK edition for the adult market.
 The simultaneous British Children's Edition was illustrated by Chris Riddell, for which he made the 2010 Kate Greenaway Medal shortlist.

 Subterranean Press published an American limited edition with a different cover and interior illustrations by McKean.

 HarperAudio published an audiobook edition read by Gaiman.
 It includes a version of "Danse macabre" played by Béla Fleck, which Fleck provided after reading on Gaiman's blog that he hoped for "Danse Macabre with banjo in it".
-It won Audiobook of the Year (the "Audie") from the Audiobook Publisher's Association (US).
+It won Audiobook of the Year (the "Audie") and the Audie Award for Children's Title for Ages Eight to Twelve from the Audio Publishers Association (US).

 In 2014, HarperAudio published a full-cast audiobook edition performed by Derek Jacobi (narrator), Robert Madge (Bod), Clare Corbett, Miriam Margolyes (Mrs. Owens), Andrew Scott (the Man Jack), Julian Rhind-Tutt (Silas), Emilia Fox, Reece Shearsmith, Lenny Henry, and an ensemble cast.
 Special content in this edition includes the story behind The Graveyard Book, written and performed by Gaiman.
-This edition won the 2015 Audie Award Distinguished Achievement in Production.
+This edition won three Audie Awards in 2015: